spotify/scio/site/src/main/paradox/extras/AsyncDoFn.md

 ```

 For client which returns a `ListenableFuture`, a custom `DoFn` can be defined using `GuavaAsyncDoFn`.
-Note the configured `ResourceType`, which will re-use the client for all threads on a worker, see @scaladoc[`ResourceType`](com.spotify.scio.transforms.DoFnWithResource.ResourceType) for more details.
+Note the configured `ResourceType`, which will re-use the client for all threads on a worker, see @scaladoc[ResourceType](com.spotify.scio.transforms.DoFnWithResource.ResourceType) for more details.

 ```scala
 import com.spotify.scio.transforms._